 Maintenance of MASS and Equipment

+[other input?]

 A Maintenance Management System (MMS) is another important integral part of the MASS safety management regime.

 Procedures need to be established to ensure that the MASS is maintained to conform with the provisions of the relevant rules and regulations and with any additional requirements which may be established by the Operator.